F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 - List workspaces for the subscription(s)
 - Log Analytics Contributor for the workspace (either at the Workspace resource level or inherited via resource group)

-Telemetry Streaming supports Managed Identities using a new **useManagedIdentity** property, set to **true**.
+F5 BIG-IP Telemetry Streaming supports Managed Identities using a new **useManagedIdentity** property, set to **true**.
 You cannot specify a passphrase when this property is set to true.
 You must specify passphrase when this property is omitted or when value is **false**.
-If you do not include this property at all, Telemetry Streaming behaves as though the value is false.
+If you do not include this property at all, BIG-IP Telemetry Streaming behaves as though the value is false.

 Example Declaration: